timburke/wedding-website/events.md

 <p>If you’re in town by Friday night, come out for drinks with us in downtown Mountain View!
 We’ll meet at 9pm and go out to the bars on Castro Street (which is about 3 miles away from the hotels we’ve recommended).
 Check back for an update on where to meet - we’ll post a bar and address a few days beforehand.</p>

-<p>(Bar options include, in order of preference: Cascal (tapas, I really wanna try this place), Bierhaus, Agave (the Mexican place we checked out for rehearsal dinner options - has a nice patio), Molly Magees (Irish pub)... and there’s a wine cellar place right at the caltrain station.
-I’d be happy to expand our search on foot one evening and do some testing before we post the update</p>
         </div>
     </div>
 </div>